Sunday, February 15, 2009

 Sindh's Vanishing Fauna

-rivers, ponds, lakes, as in Sindh, and near oceans.
-They live in arctic, temperate, and tropical regions usually for some part of the year especially in summers.
+The northern temperate climate also pushes numerous ducks, mallards, and numerous other waterfowls to migrate towards tropical and sub-tropical regions.
+As a result, Sindh also receives many of them.
+Ducks live throughout the world in wetlands, including marshes and areas near rivers, ponds, lakes, as in Sindh, and near oceans.
+They live in arctic, temperate, and tropical regions, usually for some part of the year, especially in summers.
 Many kinds of ducks migrate long distances every year between their breeding grounds, where they rest and raise their young, and their wintering areas, where the water does not freeze.
 Some ducks migrate thousands of miles.
 Migrating geese fly in large groups, often in a V-shaped formation.
 It is believed that geese use this formation to facilitate their flying because air currents created by the birds in front make flying easier for the rest of the birds.
-Such scenes are not the often sighted in Sindh these days.
+Such scenes are not often sighted in Sindh these days.

+Peacock, or peafowl, is one of the showiest of all birds because of its large size and the attractiveness of its feathers.
+Indian peafowl exist in the wild in India as well as Sri Lanka.
+Their coloration, broken dark-green, may have protective value amid colorful tropical foliage.
 These birds live by eating snails, frogs, and insects.
 They also eat grain, juicy grasses, and bulbs and often destroy crops.
 The green "jungle" peafowl, of Burma, Malaysia, and Java, has a golden-green neck and breast.
-Peafowl were very common in and around Thar Desert of Sindh.
-However, their population has been declining very fast and are no more easily seen there, thanks to the Homo Sapiens.
+Peafowl were very common in and around the Thar Desert of Sindh.
+However, their population has been declining very fast and they are no longer easily seen there, thanks to Homo sapiens.

 No comments: